 Asian Americans Advancing Justice – Atlanta is the first and only nonprofit legal advocacy organization dedicated to the civil rights of Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPI) in Georgia and the Southeast.

-We work in four major program areas: public policy; legal education and support; civic engagement; and defense of rights for Asian Americans, Native Hawaiians, Pacific Islanders, and other underserved communities.
+We work in five major program areas: Civic Engagement, Direct Legal Services, Impact Litigation, Leadership Development, and Policy Advocacy.
+We work to defend of rights for Asian Americans, Native Hawaiians, Pacific Islanders, and other underserved communities.

 We are one of five independent organizations that make up the national Asian Americans Advancing Justice.
 Together with our affiliates in Chicago, DC, Los Angeles and San Francisco, we bring more than 100 years of collective experience in addressing the civil rights issues faced by Asian Americans and other vulnerable and underserved communities.

 Policy Advocacy We lead and shape public policy that impacts Asian Americans, Native Hawaiians, Pacific Islanders (AANHPI) and all immigrant populations in Georgia.
 We educate our communities through workshops, publications, and community issue forums.
 We are at the forefront of policy advocacy and champion the civil rights of AANHPIs in the Southeast.

 Civic Engagement We are a leader in immigrant civic engagement work in Georgia.
 We register voters year-round, develop communications campaigns that catalyze underrepresented voters, shift public perception, train new immigrant and refugee leaders and groups, and organize hundreds of volunteers to work with us in the field to build a new American electorate.